iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> This app is quite good, but only for mapping your walks.
+It would be good if it included other activities such as gardening, going to the gym, swimming etc.<br> :date: __2021-05-01 18:00:27__

+> Wish it would show the miles I have walked.
+I'm sure it used too.
+Disappointing<br> :date: __2021-04-30 17:02:41__

 > Not very accurate - when walking with someone else who uses the app, they have hugely different results!
 It's good for making you walk fast though<br> :date: __2021-04-25 17:59:26__